FourthState/plasma-mvp-sidechain/docs/example.md

 run `go install`

-run 'plasmad init` to initalize a validator. cd into `~/.plasmad/config`.
+run `plasmad init` to initalize a validator. cd into `~/.plasmad/config`.
 Open genesis.json and add a `fee_address` and genesis utxos.
 See our example [genesis.json](https://github.com/FourthState/plasma-mvp-sidechain/blob/develop/docs/testnet-setup/example_genesis.json)

 Open config.toml and add any configurations you would like to add for your validator, such as a moniker.